Mortgage rates fall back below 3 percent

 Ken H. Johnson, a real estate economist at Florida Atlantic University, is one who predicts rates will decrease somewhat.

-“10-year Treasury yields have been moving slightly lower over the past week,” Johnson said.
+“Ten-year Treasury yields have been moving slightly lower over the past week,” Johnson said.
 “Seeing no imminent threat to the financial markets, 30-year mortgage rates should move slightly down as well.
 Moderating 10-year Treasury yields are really helping keep a lid on long-term mortgage rates right now.”

 Mortgage delinquencies declined last month as many borrowers used their stimulus checks to catch up on overdue payments.
 According to data from Black Knight, a mortgage and real estate technology and data provider, the national mortgage delinquency rate fell to 5.02 percent last month from 6 percent in February, a 16.4 percent drop.
 Such big drops often happen in March because borrowers use their tax refunds on missed mortgage payments.
 Even so, last month’s decline was higher than the usual 10 percent decline in March.